 Soak 2 Slices Thick White Sliced Bread in the egg mix – keep turning the slices and swapping them over until all of the egg has been absorbed by the bread – this will take maybe 3 or 4 minutes but will depend a little on how fresh/stale the bread is.

 Add 1/2 Tsp Butter or Oil to a large frying pan and heat on a medium heat until melted and starting to bubble.
-Add the egg soaked bread to the pan and fry for 3 or so minutes on each side.
-If they start to brown too quickly, turn the heat down a little – you are aiming for golden brown and a little crispy but also for the middle to have cooked and souffle’d a little.
+Add the egg soaked bread to the pan and turn the heat down a little after a minute or so.
+Fry for a further 3 or so minutes on each side.
+If they start to get too brown too quickly, turn the heat down a little more – you are aiming for golden brown and a little crispy but also for the middle to have cooked and souffle’d a little.

 Remove from the pan and serve however you fancy.
 Or just eat them with your hands straight from the pan and realise you are going to need to make another batch!